spockbots/city/docs-source/source/edu/lessons.rst

 Driving The Robot
 -----------------

-Now its time to drive around with our robot and our improved color sensors.
+Now it's time to drive around with our robot and our improved color sensors.
 So what we have to do is simple create a class that includes all the Robot motors and Sensors.
 So lets get started.
-First, you must import all the needed classes from pybrics and python.
+First, you must import all the needed classes from pybrics and Python.
 This includes a long list and you can find them in our template

 We simply call the class `SpockbotsMotor`.
-We define in that calss basic parameters such as wheel size NAturally, we need a left and right motor, but also want to access the motor as part of a tank to do steering just the same way as we do it in the GUI version.
-In addition we need to create as many color sensors as your robot has, in case of the SPockbots team they decided to use three.
+We define in that calss basic parameters such as wheel size Naturally, we need a left and right motor, but also want to access the motor as part of a tank to do steering just the same way as we do it in the GUI version.
+In addition we need to create as many color sensors as your robot has, in case of the Spockbots team they decided to use three.

-One function that is not provided by python is a kill button when something goes wrong.
+One function that is not provided by Python is a kill button when something goes wrong.
 To achieve this we simply create a kill method, that sets a variable called `self.running` to false.
 This function returns True if the LEFT_UP button is pressed.

-when can than use it in functions in an if condition such as
+we can then use it in functions in an if condition such as

 ::